-Four men—James, Joses, Simon, and Judas—are mentioned as the brothers of Jesus.
+Four men—James, Joses, Simon, and Judas—are mentioned as the brothers or siblings of Jesus.
 (See Matthew 13:55; Mark 6:3.)
 There has been much discussion through the centuries as to the exact relationship of these men to Jesus.
 Three principal views have been advanced:

 (2) that they were His stepbrothers, that is, children of Joseph by a previous marriage (and thus all older than He and not His blood relatives at all);